Myogenic mechanism: Bayliss effect

 Bayliss effect or Bayliss myogenic response is a special manifestation of the myogenic tone in the vasculature.
 The Bayliss effect in vascular smooth muscles cells is a response to stretch.
 This is especially relevant in arterioles of the body.
 When blood pressure is increased in the blood vessels and the blood vessels distend, they react with a constriction; this is the Bayliss effect.
 Stretch of the muscle membrane opens a stretch-activated ion channel.
 The cells then become depolarized and this results in a Ca2+ signal and triggers muscle contraction.
-It is important to understand that no action potential is necessary here; the level of entered calcium affects the level of contraction proportionally and causes tonic contraction.
+No action potential is necessary here; the level of entered calcium affects the level of contraction proportionally and causes tonic contraction.
 The contracted state of the smooth muscle depends on the grade of stretch and plays an important part in the regulation of blood flow.

 Increased contraction increases the total peripheral resistance (TPR) and this further increases the mean arterial pressure (MAP).
 This is explained by the following equation:

 $MAP = CO * TPR$, where CO is the cardiac output, which is the volume of blood pumped by the heart in one minute.

 This effect is independent of nervous mechanisms, which is controlled by the sympathetic nervous system.

 The overall effect of the myogenic response (Bayliss effect) is to decrease blood flow across a vessel after an increase in blood pressure.